 That brings us to the white part of the flame.
 This part of the flame is pretty damn hot, too.
 Want to find out?
 Hold your open hand palm down about 6 inches above the tip of a “soft” butane flame, or a match.
 You’ll feel the heat almost instantly.
 This is also why you needn’t touch the tobacco when using a regular butane lighter or match.
 If it can burn your skin from that distance, imagine what it can do to a razor thin wrapper leaf at close range.

-And speaking of matches, if you prefer to use them over a lighter, use a long cedar wood match rather than book matches.
+And speaking of matches, if you prefer to use them over a lighter, use a long cedar wood match (or a spill) rather than book matches.
 They offer a nice aroma when lit, and give you more time to get the job done.

 I think the reason so many cigar smokers just “go for it” is that they don’t have the patience to light a cigar in the traditional method, which I’ve summarized below.

 Without repeating the whole sequence here, basically it’s a two-step process: Toast the foot entirely, blow on it until it glows all red, then holding the cigar in your mouth at about a 45-degree angle, apply the flame without actually touching the tobacco and puff, drawing the smoke slowly through the head.